jyotsana700/linear/README.md

-# linear Regression with or withot using SKLEARN library
+# linear Regression with or without using SKLEARN library